Rosh Hashanah - the Jewish New Year, begins at sunset on 29 Elul, September 29th and ends the evening of 2 Tishri, October 1, 2019.

 Tu B'Shvat – 15 Shevat, February 10, 2020.
 Tu B'Shvat is the Jewish New Year for trees.
 In Israel, Jews plant trees on Tu B'Shvat.
 Outside of Israel, many Jews collect money for planting trees in Israel.
 The holiday is also celebrated by eating special fruits or having a Tu B'Shvat Seder

-Purim – 13 Adar, (begins sundown Saturday, March 11th, 2017) Purim commemorates the annulment of the decree against the Jewish people in ancient Persia (Late 6th century B.C.E.).Purim Jews celebrate how Queen Esther saved the Jews of Persia from annihilation.
+Purim – 13 Adar II, March 9, 2020.
+Purim commemorates the annulment of the decree against the Jewish people in ancient Persia (Late 6th century B.C.E.).Purim Jews celebrate how Queen Esther saved the Jews of Persia from annihilation.
 With costumes (tachbosot), noisemakers (raashanim), food baskets (mishloach manot), hamantashen cookies (oznay haman), a festive meal (seudat purim), and carnivals, Purim is a favorite Jewish holiday for children and adults.

-Passover - Passover begins on 14 Nisan (Monday, April 10, 2017) and continues until sundown on 22 Nisan (Tuesday, April 18, 2017).
+Passover - 14 Nisan - 22 Nisan, April 8-16, 2020.
 Passover celebrates the birth of the Jewish nation and commemorates the Exodus of the people of Israel from ancient Egypt.